DataDog/datadog-api-client-go/api/v2/datadog/docs/RolesApi.md

 > PermissionsResponse ListRolePermissions(ctx, roleId)

-List permissions for a role
+Returns a list of all permissions for a single role.

 ### Example